-If you’ve ever wondered what the metal detecting hobby is about, how to get into metal detecting, and what it takes to get started, I’ve written this metal detecting “how to” guide just for you.
+If you’ve ever wondered what the metal detecting hobby is about, how to begin metal detecting, and what it takes to get started, I’ve written this metal detecting “how-to” guide just for you.

 Metal detecting is a popular hobby in which you use an electronic device called a “metal detector” to find metal items buried under the ground.
 Some call it treasure hunting.